Newbridge Silverware Visitor Centre – Museum and Tours

 🏛️ Attraction

-Last updated: 4 March 2026
+Last updated: 28 April 2026

 Overview

 Newbridge Silverware Visitor Centre sits in the heart of Ireland’s Ancient East, just off the M7 and a 45‑minute drive from Dublin.
-The complex houses a flagship lifestyle store, the world‑renowned Museum of Style Icons, a fully integrated cutlery and jewellery factory, and the award‑winning Silver Restaurant and Café Carleton.
+The complex houses a flagship lifestyle store, the world‑renowned Museum of Style Icons, a fully integrated cutlery and jewellery factory, the award‑winning Silver Restaurant, and Café Carleton.
 It is marketed as a one‑stop destination where visitors can see, feel and hear Irish craftsmanship alongside iconic pieces of global fashion history.

-History
+History / Background

 What to See & Do